PrinceJavier/music_forecaster/README.md

 * pandas

 The main sections are:
-1. Load Wav File  - we load a midi music in WAV format.
+* Load Wav File  - we load a midi music in WAV format.
 In our example, the input is `canon.wav`
 * Split Wav Data into Distinct Elements - we find the "beats" of the music and split by beats
 * Find Notes In each Element Using Fourier Transform - using Fourier transformation, we find the frequencies associated with each beat
 * Convert into "Music Sheet" - we convert the wav form where the y-axis is amplitude and x-axis is time into a "music sheet" form where the y-axis is the frequency and the x-axis is time.
 In summary, the transformation is:

-<br>wav form 1 -> fourier transform -> music sheet -> wav form 2<br>
+wav form 1 -> fourier transform -> music sheet -> wav form 2

 As a check, wav form 2 must be able to recreate wav form 1.
 In our example, wav form 1 is `canon.wav` and wav form 2 is `Sine.wav`